 Substance Abuse and Joblessness

 Homelessness and substance abuse is not gender or age exclusive.
 In fact, both men and women at any age can fall prey to various substance abuses.
 As a result, it can trigger their life to spiral downwards and lose their job to addition.
 As most of you already know, drugs, legal or illegal, are not cheap.
-Depending on the severity of your addiction, you may be consuming huge amounts which can cost a fortune.
+Depending on the severity of the addiction, you may be consuming huge amounts which can cost a fortune.
 Spending a substantial portion of your income on drugs usually results in money shortage.
 Consequently, can lead to unpaid bills, an empty fridge, and skipping rent or mortgage payments.

 Putting your addiction first and not taking good care of yourself becomes noticeable in the workplace.
 Furthermore, as your substance abuse goes up, your workload starts to pile up.
 As a result, you are simply unable to perform your duties as required.
 All of these negativity become very evident at a certain point.
 Additionally, your boss can no longer tolerate you not being to get things done on time.
 Plus, you start missing work.
 And your performance plummets.
 At some point, you’ll have cashed in all of your chips and you run out of excuses about your addiction.
 Consequently, they have no other option but to let you go.